Photo:

 Live

-Shopping Online in Japan
+Best Online Shopping Sites in Japan

 Everything—including groceries—can be purchased online, sometimes at half the regular in-store price.

-By 4 min read 18
+By 3 min read 18

+Japanese websites can be an excellent option for buying domestic items quickly and even for a discounted price.
 One perk of living in Japan is speedy delivery.
 Even in the countryside, most things will arrive on your doorstep within a couple of days—even with standard shipping.
-In the big cities, same-day shipping is also available.
+In big cities, same-day shipping is also available.
+Here are some of the best websites for online shopping in Japan.

-Groceries and daily necessities
+Groceries and Daily Necessities

 Groceries delivered straight to your door.